maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="bye"></a>
 ### `BYE`

-`BYE` originates with Dartmouth BASIC where it exits the BASIC program and returns the user to the interactive shell.
+`BYE` originates with Dartmouth BASIC where it exits the BASIC program and logs the user off of the system.
 Its effect in other dialects was varied; in Atari BASIC for instance, it exits to Memo Pad.
 In RetroBASIC, `BYE` simply exits the program in the same fashion as `END`.

 <!-- TOC --><a name="clr-and-clear"></a>
 ### `CLR` and `CLEAR`